learn-co-curriculum/js-and-the-web/readme.md

 	}
 	```

 So after exploring the above code, we now have a better sense of what we mean when we say Javascript adds behavior to our HTML.
-Specifically Javascript allows us to (1) find HTML (2) listen and respond to specific events on our browser and (3) remove or add HTML.
+Specifically, Javascript allows us to (1) find HTML (2) listen and respond to specific events on our browser and (3) remove or add HTML.

   1. Find HTML
 	  - Javascript allows us to find specific pieces of HTML so that we can later change that HTML.
 Above we found the image of the cat.
   2. Listen and respond to events
-	  -  Javascript can listen events like clicking on or hovering over specific elements, the user pressing on specific keys, and many more.
+	  -  Javascript can listen to events like clicking on or hovering over specific elements, the user pressing on specific keys, and much more.
   3. Remove or add HTML
 	  - Javascript can remove or add HTML.
-Above, we added and removed the css class `image`.
+Above, we added and removed the CSS class `image`.

 You are not expected to read and understand the Javascript code at this point in time (you'll get there by going through this course), but do remember that Javascript allows us to find HTML, listen and respond to events, and remove or add HTML.